PawanKolhe/color-calendar/README.md

 ]
 ```

 Array of objects containing events information.
-Properties `start` and `end` care *required* for each event in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time format.
+Properties `start` and `end` are *required* for each event in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time format.

 ### `theme`
 Type: `String`